Exagen (NASDAQ:XGN) Issues FY 2021 Earnings Guidance

-Exagen (NASDAQ:XGN) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of – for the period.
-The company issued revenue guidance of $47 million-$49 million, compared to the consensus revenue estimate of $47.99 million.
+Exagen (NASDAQ:XGN) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $- for the period.
+The company issued revenue guidance of $47 million-49 million, compared to the consensus revenue estimate of $47.99 million.

-Several research firms recently commented on XGN.
-Zacks Investment Research cut shares of Exagen from a hold rating to a sell rating in a research report on Saturday, March 20th.
-Canaccord Genuity began coverage on shares of Exagen in a research report on Thursday, April 15th.
-They issued a buy rating and a $25.00 price objective on the stock.
-Cowen boosted their price objective on shares of Exagen from $21.00 to $26.00 and gave the company an outperform rating in a research report on Wednesday, March 17th.
-TheStreet cut shares of Exagen from a c- rating to a d rating in a research report on Tuesday, March 23rd.
-Finally, KeyCorp boosted their price objective on shares of Exagen from $32.00 to $33.00 and gave the company an overweight rating in a research report on Tuesday, March 2nd.
-One investment analyst has rated the stock with a sell rating and five have issued a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and a consensus target price of $23.20.

 Exagen Inc develops and commercializes various testing products based on its Cell-Bound Complement Activation Products technology under the AVISE brand in the United States.
 It enables rheumatologists to enhance care for patients through the diagnosis, prognosis, and monitoring of systemic lupus erythematosus (SLE) and rheumatoid arthritis (RA).